perlineanisha/Retail-Sector-Domain-Analysis/README.md

 7. CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.

 8. Country: Country name.
 Nominal, the name of the country where each customer resides.

+### Method

+1. Customer Clustering
+2. RFM Timeseries

+### Conclusion
+1. We are able to separate customers into different segments, based on the type of products that they buy.

+2. Using a Voting Classifier and a combination of multiple machine learning models, such as Random Forest, Gradient Boosted Decision Trees, K-Nearest Neighbours, and Logistic Regression, we are able to predict what type of product a user will buy, with a precision of 94.07%.

+3. We can use this information to target selected customers with promotional offers for their desired products, which increases the likelihood of more sales in the future.